Octogee

 Under the hood: Octogee runs on OpenClaw.

-Translation for non-technical folks: the engine is serious open-source machinery that runs on your tokens if you want.
+Translation for non-technical folks: the engine is serious open-source machinery.
 We just made it a thing you can sign up for and invite people into without any of the scary parts.